-- 14. Any additional comments will be collated and reviewed.
-Consideration will be given to comments and evaluation will be done as to whether to make revisions to the credits based on the comments. - 15.
-On the basis of substantive and/or procedural comments, LSC may remand any part or the whole of the proposed action for an additional comment period repeating steps 13-14 as it deems necessary.
-If a third public comment period is necessary, it will be open for 20 days; a fourth public comment period for 15 days. - 16.
-LSC will review the final recommendations with respect to each proposal.
-LSC shall develop a comprehensive report, which shall provide LSC's recommended language and recommendation concerning each proposal, and shall inform the Board of the results of an independent reasonableness review. - 17.
-LSC vote to determine whether to cause the publication of the recommendations and report for subsequent member ballot, such vote to be taken upon a quorum of LSC members and upon the approval of a 2/3 vote of those LSC members voting (provided, however, that any LSC member shall be given an opportunity to provide comments to the LSC prior to final LSC approval).
+- the credits based on the comments.
+Comments will not be accepted outside of the web-based form.
+Comments submitted that are outside of the scope of the proposed changes in the draft will not be considered. - 9.
+On the basis of substantive and/or procedural comments, the LEED Steering Committee may remand any part or the whole of the proposed action for an additional comment period repeating steps 3-9 as it deems necessary.
+If a third public comment period is necessary, it will be open for 20 days; a fourth public comment period for 15 days. - 10.
+If no additional substantive revisions are made, the LSC will determine whether the draft should proceed to balloting. - 11.
+Notice will be provided to USGBC members that a consensus body is being formed.
+Employees of USGBC member organizations in good standing will be allowed to sign up to become part of the consensus body for a period of 30 days preceding the ballot period. - 12.
+The consensus body will be reviewed to ensure it is balanced; no single interest category (producer, user, general interest as defined by the Board of Directors) shall make up a majority of the consensus body.
+If necessary, the LSC shall appoint voters from and among USGBC member organizations which have not already elected to become part of the consensus body so as to balance the consensus body. - 13.
+Upon approval by the LEED Steering Committee the proposed draft will be submitted to the consensus body for an online vote which shall remain open for 30 days. - 14.
+The ballot shall utilize proportional voting, by which an employee of a USGBC member organization in good standing who has signed up for the consensus body and has a site-user account on the USGBC website linked to the member organization may cast a proportional share of the vote for that member organization.
+Each USGBC member organization is allowed one vote - 15.
+Each member of the consensus body shall vote one of the following positions: - a.

-B. Member Vote: Consensus Body

-- 1. Notice will be provided to USGBC members that a Consensus Body is being formed for the purpose of voting on proposed changes to LEED.
-Such a Consensus Body shall be made up of all USGBC member organizations who opt in to be a part of the Consensus Body for a period of 30 days preceding the ballot period.
-The Consensus Body shall represent the following interest groups (which may be redefined from time to time): - Property/building owners (including government), developers, brokers - Architectural/engineering firms, specifiers, urban planners, and designers - Contractors, constructors, project managers, service suppliers, facility operators - Product manufacturers and raw material suppliers - Building occupants/users, sustainable community advocates, unions - Regulation enforcement agencies, standards developers - Utilities, energy service companies, insurers, academia, finance, others - 2.
-Each opting-in USGBC member shall be identified as being within an interest group.
-Each opting-in USGBC member shall be entitled to vote on the final recommendations submitted by LSC.
-A quorum of the Consensus Body (those members who have opted-in) will be met as set in the USGBC bylaws (currently 10%).
-The consensus body will be reviewed to ensure it is balanced; no single interest group shall make up a majority of the consensus body.
-If necessary, the LSC shall appoint organizations to the Consensus Body from and among USGBC member organizations which have not already elected to become part of the Consensus Body so as to balance the consensus body.

-C. Consensus Body Voting

-1. Voting shall be by online ballot, and voting shall remain open for 30 days.
-The ballot shall utilize proportional voting, by which an employee of a USGBC member organization in good standing who has signed up for the Consensus Body and has a site-user account on the USGBC website linked to the member organization may cast a proportional share of the vote for that member organization.
-Each USGBC member organization with voting privileges which has opted to vote is allowed one vote.

-- 2. Each member of the consensus body shall vote one of the following positions: - a.
 Affirmative - b.
 Affirmative, with comment - c.
-Negative, with comment - d.
-Abstain - 3.
-All negative votes submitted without comment or with comment not related to the ballot shall count toward quorum but shall not be factored into the numerical requirements for consensus.
-All comments submitted with ballots will be reviewed by the LSC. - 4.
-Consensus is achieved when: - a.
-A majority (more than 50%) of the members of the Consensus Body casts a vote, including abstentions; and - b.
+Negative, with reason - d.
+Abstain - 16.
+All negative votes without reason or with reason not related to the draft shall count toward quorum but shall not be factored into the numerical requirements for consensus. - 17.
+All comments submitted with ballots will be reviewed by the LSC. - 18.
+A ballot is approved by the consensus body if: - a.
+A majority (more than 50%) of the members of the consensus body casts a vote, including abstentions; and - b.
 A minimum of two-thirds of votes cast are affirmative votes; and - c.
+A majority of votes cast by members of the consensus body in each interest category
-At least three, of seven, interest groups are represented in the Consensus Body and members of at least two interest groups cast affirmative votes. - 5.
-Should there be objection from any opting-in member in any interest group, any opting-in member may request a meeting with USGBC's VP of Governance, or other USGBC staff as designated by the CEO, to discuss and address concerns related to proposed change(s) to LEED.
-The number of affirmative, negative, and abstaining votes will be reported to USGBC membership.
-Once the Consensus Body has achieved consensus, the final language shall be published.
-If the item fails, it may be resubmitted for ballot at a later date

-Note: the USGBC Board of Directors may withdraw language presented for public comment or vote at any time during the above-described process.
+(producer, user, general interest) are affirmative votes.

+- 19. The number of affirmative, negative, and abstaining votes will be reported to USGBC membership.
+If the draft passes, the approved version will be published.
+If the item fails, it may be resubmitted for ballot at a later date. - 20.
+An item may be withdrawn by the USGBC Board of Directors or the LSC at any time during the above-described process.
-Meetings with USGBC

-Any member may request, either in groups or singly, a meeting with USGBC's VP of Governance, or other USGBC staff as designated by the CEO, to discuss and address concerns at any point during the abovedescribed process.
-Similarly, in the discretion of USGBC, USGBC may invite members, either in groups or singly, to meet with staff to discuss and address concerns at any point during the above-described process.
-If, after such meetings the member concerns remain unresolved, opting-in members may appeal only as set forth in Appendix IV, Appeals.